denoland/manual/basics/connecting_to_databases.md

 ## ORMs

-The idea with ORMs (object relational mapping) is to define your models as classes that can be persisted to a database.
+The idea with ORMs (object relational mapping) is to define your data models as classes that can be persisted to a database.
 The classes and their instances then provide you with a programmatic API to read and write data in the database.
 For more information about ORMs read [here](https://www.linkedin.com/pulse/object-relational-mappers-orms-prince-paulson/).

 Deno has support for a number of popular ORMs, including Prisma and DenoDB.